SamAshenafi/Project-FOX/README.md

             - level of effort
             - start & completion dates

-## Idea
+## Drafting Area
+> A place for your ideas

-So here's some topics about for our text-based adventure game to get us started.
+So here's some topics about for our game to get us started.
 Feel free to add more, edit them, or answer them here or on Discord

 ### Questions